BillJr99/Ursinus-CS173/_pages/Assignments/Iteration/asmt-minicrypto.md

 ## Step 2: Communicating Secret Messages to a Partner Using Only Their Public Key
 Now, write a program to accept your partner's public key, and your private key.
 You can exchange keys via email, on Teams, or on the board.
 Accept a String parameter, and for each character in the string, obtain its ASCII value and encrypt it with your partner's public key.
 Send those encrypted values to your partner.

+Each encrypted value X will be the ASCII value of each character in a String.
+You can iterate over the characters of the string, and obtain a char value representing each character in the loop.
+A char is really an integer whose value is the ASCII value of that character.
+So, you can obtain the numeric ASCII value of the character by casting the char to an int:

+`char X = (int) c;`

 Given a set of integers that are values encrypted by your partner using your public key, write a program that decrypts each of those values (using a loop!) and decrypt to the original secret message.
 Decide on a way to determine when you are finished so that you exit the loop nicely.
 Write down how you decided to do this!

+The procedure to do this is similar to that used to encrypt each character, except that the value to be decrypted is the encrypted value of the ASCII value used before, and the key is the private key (D, C) associated with the public key that was used to encrypt it.
+You can cast the ASCII int value you obtain back to a char, and either print it or concatenate it with a String.

 ## Breaking Someone's Private Key Using Only Their Public Key
 Going back through the RSA algorithm, how did you compute your private key from your public key?
 Since they are modular inverses of one another, you could compute the modular inverse of your partner's public key (E and C) to obtain their private key D.